-- About half of children became drowsy after the shot, had a temporary loss of appetite, or had redness or tenderness where the shot was given.
+- About half became drowsy after the shot, had a temporary loss of appetite, or had redness or tenderness where the shot was given.

 - About 1 out of 3 had swelling where the shot was given.